Brazil: Anarchist Conference on Education & Culture, Sept. 25 & 26

 Erda makes emo inspired rap music with an anarchist bent.
 Their music expresses both the existential angst of our epoch and the spirit of resistance.
 Based out of NY, Erda has a background in various genres of music, and this lends itself to a very unique aesthetic and approach to hip-hop.
 In this conversation we talk about bridging the personal with the worldly, Erda's background with farming and permaculture and life under the algorithm.

-Subscribe to RSS - culture
+Subscribe to culture